 - Hollandaise: sauce made from egg yolks, melted butter, and lemon juice.

 - Béarnaise: sauce made from butter, egg yolk, white wine vinegar, and herbs.

 - Sauce Tartare: sauce made from egg yolk, chopped pickles, capers and herbs such as tarragon and dill.

 Normally, the tartare sauce doesn’t include mustard, which is what differentiates it from the remoulade sauce.

 Tartare sauce is usually served with breaded dishes like the English fish and chips.
 It also goes well with fried seafoods like shrimp, oysters, and fish fingers, or breaded meat like schnitzels from Alsace.

 What drinks to serve with it?

-If you are using store-bought mayonnaise, you can freeze it since it has additives in it to keep it from separating.
+If you are using store-bought mayonnaise, you could potentially refrigerate or freeze it since it has additives in it to keep it from separating.